SilenceDut/Router/README.md

 ## Project

-It had been used in project [KnowWeather](https://github.com/SilenceDut/KnowWeather),you can learn more.
+It had been used in project [KnowWeather](https://github.com/SilenceDut/KnowWeather) and [diffadapter demo](https://github.com/SilenceDut/diffadapter) ,you can learn more.

 ## What's Router